-After a 31-year career in college athletics, Randy Butt traded in the prestige of working as a top administrator at large universities for what he felt was his true calling: helping people replicate the success he had transforming his diet and lifestyle through a program called The Next 56 Days.
+After a 31-year career in college athletics, Randy Butt traded in the prestige of working as a top administrator at large universities for what he felt was his true calling: helping people replicate the success he and his wife, Debi had transforming their diet and lifestyle through a program called The Next 56 Days.